dal-liu/strava-weather-service/README.md

-# Automatic Strava Weather
+# Strava Weather Tool

-This is a program that automatically adds weather data to new outdoor activities on Strava.
+This is a program that automatically adds data from the National Weather Service to new outdoor activities on Strava.